Class TokenResponse

 See Also:

-RFC 6749 The OAuth 2.0 Authorization Framework, RFC 7521 Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants, RFC 7523 JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants, RFC 8693 OAuth 2.0 Token Exchange, RFC 9449 OAuth 2.0 Demonstrating Proof of Possession (DPoP), Serialized Form
+RFC 6749 The OAuth 2.0 Authorization Framework, RFC 7521 Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants, RFC 7523 JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants, RFC 8693 OAuth 2.0 Token Exchange, RFC 9449 OAuth 2.0 Demonstrating Proof of Possession (DPoP), OpenID Connect Native SSO for Mobile Apps 1.0, Serialized Form

 • Constructor Detail